chamie/asf-file-props/readme.md

 See [demo/demo.html](./demo/demo.html)

 ### Other
-The source is also basic enough to work as a good kick-start into working with binary data in JS/TS.
+The source is also basic and straighforward, making it a good kick-start into working with binary data in JS/TS.

-## Why it might not be good enough for you
-It only parses one single metadata object from those files.
-Though you may always just start from there and get additional GUIDs and object specs from the official spec sheet.

 ## License
 **asf-file-props** is freely distributable under the terms of the [MIT license][license-url].